smart-on-fhir/Swift-FHIR/README.md

 Swift is **statically typed** and introspection is _very_ limited at the time.
 Therefore the generator needs to be a bit more verbose and create class-level serializers/deserializers, rather than looking at class properties at runtime and figure out how to serialize/deserialize.

 ### Cardinality

 Some data models have properties with a cardinality of a minimum of 1.
 While these can be enforced to never be nil in Swift by **not** making them _Optionals_, they are currently still made optional to enable uniform initializers that only take a JSON dictionary.
 For classes representing models with non-optional properties, a convenience initializer is supplied to reflect the need to set those properties without enforcing it.

+### Contained Resources

+FHIR makes use of [contained resources](http://hl7.org/implement/standards/fhir/references.html#contained).
+There is a mechanism in place that resolves those lazily in a way that they can still be used like standard properties, but they may need to be casted to specific classes.

 Search